Al Ahly SC: Mahmoud El Khatib era and return to African success (2017–)

-Al-Ahly under Marcel Koller beat Alexandria's based Smouha SC in a 3–1 win in the Egypt Cup semi-final to meet Pyramids FC in the final.
+Al Ahly under Marcel Koller beat Alexandria's based Smouha SC in a 3–1 win in the Egypt Cup semi-final to meet Pyramids FC in the final.
 A couple of weeks later, Al Ahly played Auckland City in the 2022 FIFA Club World Cup, where Al Ahly beat the New Zealand-based team in a 3–0 win to face off CONCACAF Champions League winners Seattle Sounders FC who were competing as the first MLS club to participate in the tournament and their first-ever match in the cup.
 Al Ahly achieved a late 1–0 victory and advanced to the semi-final to meet the UEFA Champions League winner Real Madrid.
 This would be the second time the two sides meet after Manuel Jose's 2001 debut with the club where he was able to beat Real Madrid 1–0 at the Cairo International Stadium.
 Al Ahly lost to Real Madrid and faced Flamengo for the third-place playoffs, when Al Ahly lost 4–2 and ended with the 4th place for the tournament.

-Al-Ahly won the 2021–22 Egypt Cup after beating Pyramids in the final, being the 38th Egypt Cup for the club.
+Al Ahly won the 2021–22 Egypt Cup after beating Pyramids in the final, being the 38th Egypt Cup for the club.
 Al Ahly later won the 13th Egyptian Super Cup in its history after beating Pyramids FC 1–0 at the Mohammed bin Zayed Stadium in Abu Dhabi, United Arab Emirates.

-On 11 June 2023, Al-Ahly won the CAF Champions League after defeating the same team they lost against in the 2021–22 final, the Moroccan club Wydad AC after beating them 3–2 on aggregate in the final.
+On 11 June 2023, Al Ahly won the CAF Champions League after defeating the same team they lost against in the 2021–22 final, the Moroccan club Wydad AC after beating them 3–2 on aggregate in the final.
 The first match was played at the Cairo International Stadium on 4 June with Al Ahly winning 2–1, but drew with Wydad AC 1–1 at Stade Mohamed V. This gave Al Ahly its 11th CAF Champions League and qualified them for the 2023 FIFA Club World Cup and 2023 CAF Super Cup.
 A month later, on 10 July, Al Ahly achieved their 43rd Egyptian Premier League title.
-In the 2023–24 CAF Champions League, Al-Ahly clinched their 12th title after a 1–0 win on aggregate over Espérance Sportive de Tunis in the final.
+In the 2023–24 CAF Champions League, Al Ahly clinched their 12th title after a 1–0 win on aggregate over Espérance Sportive de Tunis in the final.

-On 15 June 2025 Al Ahly FC and Inter Miami FC played to a 0–0 draw in the opening game of the FIFA Club World Cup 2025 in Miami Gardens, FL.
+On 15 June 2025 Al Ahly FC and Inter Miami FC played to a 0–0 draw in the opening game of the 2025 FIFA Club World Cup in Miami Gardens, Florida, USA.

 Rivalries

-The Cairo Derby is a rivalry between Egyptian clubs Al-Ahly SC and Zamalek SC.
+The Cairo Derby is a rivalry between Egyptian clubs Al Ahly SC and Zamalek SC.
 Both clubs are located in Greater Cairo, and their matches are considered the highlight of the football season with a live broadcast to most of the Middle Eastern and North African countries since the 1960s.
 Typically, the derby is played twice each season with two matches in the Egyptian Premier League, but it is not uncommon to find the teams meeting each other in the Egypt Cup, especially in the final, and in Africa's most prestigious club competition, the CAF Champions League.